sow4063/msgHub/skypebot/README.md

 # skypebot

-A bot that demonstrates core AI capabilities
+A bot that demonstrates echo skype chatbot

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.